JediLuke/flamelex/README.md

 ``` -->

+    ##NOTE: Steps to add a new piece of functionality:
+    #           1) Create a new API function, in an API module
+    #           2) Create a reducer function, in a Reducer module <-- You are here.
+    #           3) Update related components to handle potential new states (just changing between known states should work already, assuming your components know how to render the new state)

 ### Editing an open text file (through the IEx console)

 At this point in the tutorial, we have successfully opened a text file